-The HGN is an eye-test where the suspect is instructed to keep his/her eyes fixed on the cop's penlight (or other object) as he/she moves it from side to side.
-In the meantime the cop is looking at the suspect's pupils for involuntary jerking ... called "nystagmus" ... which can be a sign of intoxication.
+Also called the pen test, the Horizontal Gaze Nystagmus test is an eye-test where the suspect is instructed to keep his/her eyes fixed on the officer's penlight (or another object) as the officer moves it from side to side.
+In the meantime, the officer is observing the suspect's pupils for an involuntary jerking -- called "nystagmus" -- which can be a sign of intoxication.

-Specifically, the cop is checking for three "clues" of intoxication in each eye:
+Specifically, the police officer is checking for three "clues" of intoxication in each eye:

 During the HGN, the officer is tallying how many "clues" each eye is exhibiting.
-The maximum number of clues a suspect can show is six (three for each eye).
-Showing four or more clues is a failing score.
-For more information on Nevada horizontal gaze nystagmus tests, see our article on Nevada horizontal gaze nystagmus tests.
+The maximum number of clues a suspect can show is six (6) (which is three (3) for each eye).
+Exhibiting four (4) or more clues is a failing score.2

-The walk-and-turn test is where the suspect is instructed to take nine steps heal-to-toe back and forth.
+The Walk and Turn test is a physical agility and coordination test.
+The suspect is instructed to take nine (9) steps heel-to-toe back and forth.
 In addition, the suspect has to keep one foot on the ground as he/she pivots around during the halfway point.
-Furthermore, the suspect has to count the numbers aloud.
+Finally, the suspect has to count the numbers aloud.

-In the meantime, the cop is looking for eight "clues" of intoxication:
+In the meantime, the police officer is looking for eight "clues" of intoxication:

-- The suspect cannot keep balanced while the cop is giving him/her instructions.
+- The suspect cannot keep balanced while the police officer is giving him/her instructions.

-- The suspect starts to walk before the cop finishes giving the instructions.
+- The suspect starts to walk before the police officer finishes giving the instructions.